The lucky elephant

 Updated: Sep 22

 When I was a teenager and upset about my parents initiated divorce and what people called me, my German step-grandmother Hanna, told me I should develop harder skin like an elephant, to protect myself.
 I was a little clumsy then too, so it fit me well.

 Perhaps she had noticed how a part of me had started to disappear.
 She and my grandfather Åke therefore often gave me a small elephant made of wood, stone or even ivory as gifts, often purchased on one of their trips and often antique.
-Maybe it was even this store, she and he had been to.
+And thus, I started collecting little elephants.
+Maybe it was even this store, called "Jumbo" in Cascais, she and he had been to.

 It was here in Portugal, I was on a vacation in 1972 with them and my parents, happy on the beach playing.
 And it was here in 2015, I really started to heal and find out why and how to.

 When I looked at the color of the suntan of my arms a couple of days ago, it made me feel it's the same Hanna used to have.
 Maybe my skin becomes harder with it.
 I hope so.